For low value procurement exercises, which are also low risk, the buyer may elect to run a quotation or a tender.

 The invitation to Submit a Final Tender will not be made available at the same time as the Contract Notice, as dialogue needs to occur and be finalised beforehand.

 For the Award stage you will normally be given a minimum of 30 days to respond to the tender.
-This timescale can be amended depending on whether a Prior Information Notice was issued (and how it is used) or where bids will be accepted electronically.
+This timescale can be amended depending on whether a Prior Information Notice was issued or where bids will be accepted electronically.

-The procurement officer will detail all of the tender timelines in the tender documents.
+The buyer will detail all of the tender timelines in the tender documents.
 You should ensure you read and understand these.

 If there is a justifiable reason to change the tender closing date, the new date will be notified to all bidders.
 If you have already submitted a tender then you should be given the opportunity to withdraw your original bid and submit a revised one.